ImFireGod/SteelSeries-Spotify-Linker/README.md

   "display_player": true
 }
 ```
 > ⚠️ You can reduce the time between requests to the Spotify API.
 But be careful, if you reduce it too much, the application may not work properly.
-The Spotify API could block it due to throughput limits.
+The Spotify API may block it due to rate limits.
 By default, this interval is set to 2 seconds to ensure that you never exceed this limit, but feel free to adjust it to suit your needs.
 For more information, please visit the [Spotify Rate Limits](https://developer.spotify.com/documentation/web-api/concepts/rate-limits).

 ## 📝 Information
 Music display may take some time due to API limitations.
 Data is retrieved by default every 2 seconds via Spotify's API, so there may be a slight desynchronization.